President Trump's Biggest Foreign Policy Headache For 2018

 "These goals have proven inflexible because they represent a much wider struggle between the established liberal world order and resurgent authoritarianism," says Ben Forney, a research associate at the Asan Institute for Policy Studies in Seoul.

-He argues North Korea is a test case for whether the Western-led international system will endure in Northeast Asia.
+He argues that North Korea is a test case for whether the Western-led international system will endure in Northeast Asia.

 "Russia's encroachment into Ukraine and annexation of Crimea, China's island-building in the South China Sea and North Korea's nuclear weapons program are not isolated events," Forney says.
 "They are deliberate actions by resurgent powers that share a common goal: to challenge the liberal international order."

-Russia — like North Korea, under U.S. sanctions — "seeks greater influence in Europe; China in East Asia," Forney says.
+Russia — which, like North Korea, is under U.S. sanctions — "seeks greater influence in Europe; China in East Asia," Forney says.
 "Both of these objectives necessitate the reduction of U.S. power, and there is no one with better anti-U.S. credentials than Kim Jong Un.
 Allowing his regime to fall would be seen as capitulating to the Western narrative that powerful nations and institutions have a right to intervene in the affairs of destabilizing states."

 On the flip side, you have the U.S., South Korea and Japan.
 They represent North Korea as the antithesis to norms they champion.
 It's regarded as fact that North Korea is a nuclear state, but for the U.S. to accept that would be tantamount to acknowledging that liberal democracies no longer have the strength or the will to promote their interests, Forney says.